-ATLANTA, July 31, 2015 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today certain Private NonProfit (PNP) organizations that do not provide critical services of a governmental nature may be eligible to apply for low-interest rate disaster loans.
-These loans are available following a Presidential disaster declaration for Public Assistance resulting from damages caused by a severe storm and flooding on June 9, 2015.
+ATLANTA, June 26, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that certain Private Non-Profit Organizations (PNPs) in Vermont that do not provide critical services of a governmental nature may be eligible to apply for low interest rate disaster loans.
+These loans are available as a result of a Presidential disaster declaration for Public Assistance resulting from damages caused by the severe storm, tornado and flooding that occurred on May 29, 2012.

-PNPs located in Addison and Chittenden counties in Vermont are eligible to apply to SBA.
+PNPs located in Addison, Lamoile and Orleans counties in Vermont that provide non-critical services are eligible to apply.
 Examples of eligible non-critical PNP organizations include, but are not limited to, food kitchens, homeless shelters, museums, libraries, community centers, schools and colleges.

 The SBA also offers Economic Injury Disaster Loans to help meet working capital needs, such as ongoing operating expenses to PNP organizations of all sizes.
 Economic Injury Disaster Loan assistance is available regardless of whether the organization suffered any physical property damage.